linode/terraform-provider-linode/website/docs/r/instance_config.html.md

 # linode\_instance\_config

 Provides a Linode Instance Config resource.
-This can be used to create, modify, and delete Linodes Instance Configs.
+This can be used to create, modify, and delete Linode Instance Configs.

+**NOTE:** Deleting a config will shut down the attached instance if the config is in use.

 ## Example Usage